 To fully utilize your Range Ratio calibrations, a company should analyze the results to know why an employee is at a particular point in the range and if it is the appropriate point for that employee.

 The variables that affect pay and market position include:

 These qualifications and elements of performance (Q/P) may also include other factors deemed relevant by the company’s compensation philosophy.

-RR provides an immediate view of those employees who are below the minimum and those employees who are above maximum.
-If an employee’s pay is below the minimum (negative RR), the following questions must be asked:
+Range Ratio provides an immediate view of those employees who are below the minimum and above the maximum.
+If an employee’s pay is below the minimum (negative Range Ratio), the following questions must be asked: